 5. Find a last minute parade.
 Independence Day is one of those odd holidays that communities tend to celebrate on multiple days.
 If you missed your local parade, go on a mini road trip.
 I can almost guarantee you’ll find another parade later in the day somewhere near by if you look online.
 Yes, yes, parades can be… boring, but sometimes it is just nice to be out of the house and celebrating this great country we live in with fellow Americans!
 Plus, the kids will love the free candy.

 8. Pick up some sparklers and pops.
-If you’re feeling creative, make these cardboard and duct tape star sparkler holders from A R D O R. If you’re not, throw together a quick sparkler holder by punching a hole on the bottom of a plastic red Solo cup.
+If you’re feeling creative, make these cardboard and duct tape star sparkler holders.
+If you’re not, throw together a quick sparkler holder by punching a hole on the bottom of a plastic red Solo cup.
 Your child sticks their hand in the cup and voilà, they’re protected from stray sparks.

 9. Make stove-top popcorn.
 This is the one time of the year that we make popcorn on the stove-top.
 We fill an entire paper grocery bag full of fresh, overly-buttery popcorn to take with us to see the fireworks.
 This is an old tradition from my own childhood that we’ve carried on.
 Here is the recipe for perfect popcorn.
 So good!